 Federal meat and poultry inspection regulations require meat and poultry processors to adopt Hazard Analysis and Critical Control Point (HACCP) systems.
 HACCP is an approach for preventing food safety hazards that involves identifying key food processing steps essential for ensuring safety.
 Meat and poultry establishment operators must develop a plan to monitor and document that each of these key steps is functioning properly and minimizing the risk associated with food safety hazards.
 As part of their HACCP plan, federally-inspected establishment operators are required by 9 CFR 417.2 (a) (3) (v) to identify preventive measures for food safety hazards that could arise from drug residues.
+Drug residues include veterinary drugs, pesticides, and environmental contaminants.

-One approach for minimizing drug residue risks is for slaughter facility operators to avoid accepting animals from sources that have had drug residue violations in the past.
-Since past performance is a potential indicator of whether an animal may have a drug residue problem, federal plants are expected to consult the federal Residue Repeat Violator List for Use by Livestock Markets and Establishments before accepting animals for slaughter.
+One approach for minimizing drug residue risks is for abattoir operators to avoid accepting animals from sources that have had drug residue violations in the past.
+Since past performance is often the best indicator as to whether an animal may have a drug residue problem, federal plants are expected to consult the federal Residue Repeat Violator List for use by Livestock Markets and Establishments before accepting animals for slaughter.
 This list is compiled as part of the National Residue Program (NRP) at FSIS, which has collected data on drug residues in meat, poultry and egg products since 1967.
 Producers who are found to have had more than one residue violation in the previous 12 months under this sampling program are placed on the federal Residue Repeat Violator List.

 State meat inspection programs operate under a cooperative agreement with the USDA-FSIS.
-Under this agreement, state meat inspection programs are required to adopt regulations that are "at least equal to" federal meat and poultry inspection regulations.
+Under this agreement, state meat inspection programs are required to adopt regulations that are

+"at least equal to" federal meat and poultry inspection regulations.
 In addition, Wisconsin is one of three states recently accepted into the Cooperative Interstate Shipment (CIS) program allowing certain selected meat establishments to ship their products in interstate commerce.
 States in the CIS program must adopt regulations that are the "same as" federal meat inspection regulations.

-The rule will ensure Wisconsin's state meat inspection program is consistent with federal regulations and expectations for minimizing the risk of drug residue violations at state-inspected meat plants.
-It will enhance the effectiveness of oversight by requiring an additional educational corrective action that would be required of the producer by the slaughter facility operator well before federal regulatory action is needed.
+The proposed rule will ensure Wisconsin's state meat inspection program is consistent with federal regulations and expectations for minimizing the risk of drug residue violations at state-inspected meat plants.
+It will enhance the effectiveness of these procedures by adding an additional educational corrective action that would be required of the producer by the abattoir operator well before federal regulatory action is needed.